nullsystem/scnd/README.md

 # steamcountsnotifyd
-SteamCountsNotifyD is a multithreaded Linux daemon written in C++17 that notifies you when your selected games gets some player activity
+SteamCountsNotifyD is a multithreaded notification daemon written in Rust that notifies you when your selected games gets some player activity

 Current release: v0.0.2 - Alpha